Chrystalii/CERec/README.md

 ## Getting Started

 Our code contains three important steps:
-1. Pretrain train recommendation model (optional);
+1. Pretrain recommendation model (optional);
 2. Train counterfactual reasoning agent;
-3. Genetrate counterfactual explanations.
+3. Generate counterfactual explanations.

 ### Step 1: Pretraining black-box recommendation model (optional)

 We provide an example: CliMF in the BaseRecRepo, for training the black-box recommendation model:
 The CliMF directly optimizes the Top-$K$ recommendation by modeling parameters through maximizing the Mean Reciprocal Rank (MRR).

-1. To train the CliMF model, you should firstly generate .bat train files by
+1. To train the CliMF model, you should first generate .bat train files by
     ```
    convert_file(train_file_path, CF.train_user_dict)